CreatorOS/coin-toss-game-near/LEARN.md

 Since all data stored on the blockchain is kept in a single key-value store under the contract account, you must always use a *unique storage prefix* for different collections to avoid data collision.
 You can keep it a single letter if possible, in order to access it easily.

 You can now create a constant called ***games*** , which would be a persistent vector of ***Game*** type and a function to create a game and push the newly created game into the games vector.
 Return the game ID generated in this game.
+Create a game called "createGame()".

  ```
 //You can write the code here